Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 Misunderstandings

-As a result, it is very easy to misunderstand each other.
-Without that context, something that would have been a funny remark might now be seen as an insult.
+As a result, it is easy to misunderstand each other.
+Without context, something that was meant as a funny remark might now be perceived as an insult.

-Also, many people are a bit lazy when it comes to writing.
-They will not explain things enough to be done with it quicker.
-But that, too, will lead to misunderstandings.
+Also, many people are lazy when it comes to writing.
+They will not explain themselves enough.
+That, too, will lead to misunderstandings.

 No Spark

-In dating, how something is said is often more important than what it is said.
+In dating, how something is said is often more exciting than what is said.

 That little smirk.
 That twinkle in their eyes.
-That seductive bat of eyelashes.
+That suggestive pause.

-But when you are using a dating app, it is almost impossible to recreate that.
-Since you are not in the same room with the other person, an interaction that should be exciting now becomes mechanical.
+But when using a dating app, it is impossible to recreate that live experience.
+An interaction that should be exciting now becomes mechanical.
+Dating apps kill the spark.

 Time Sink

-When you are writing back and forth with several people at the same time, this can easily take up several hours each day.
+When you are writing back and forth with multiple people, this can easily take up hours each day.

-That’d be okay if all of these interactions would actually lead somewhere.
+That might be justifiable if all of these interactions led somewhere.
 But most of them don’t.

-A majority of people on Tinder & Co. have no actual intention of ever meeting up.
-They just enjoy the attention, and feeling wanted.
+Many people on Tinder & Co. have no intention of ever meeting up.
+They just enjoy the attention.

-They also find it interesting to gauge their own sexual market value.
-They get to test whom they can get with and whom not.
-It’s a nice diversion for them.
+They might also find it interesting to gauge their sexual market value.
+They get to see whom they can get with.
+It’s a game.

 Ghosting

 To be fair, this also happens in real life.
-For example, you go on a few dates, and at some point, the other person stops responding to your texts.
+You go on a few dates, and at some point, the other person stops responding to your texts.

 But dating apps make it easier.
-Because you never met, people will feel even less of an obligation to let you know what the deal is.
+Because you never met, people will feel even less of an obligation to let you know what is going on.

 Inaccurate Pictures

-“She was nice enough, but she didn’t look anything like in her pictures.”
+“She didn’t look anything like in her pictures.”

 It is not just him.